-ED-5.12: Promote single family development in Lake City and Tillicum.
+ED-5.12: Promote affordable single and multi-family development in Lake City and Tillicum.

 ED-5.13: Develop and implement a sub-area plan for Springbrook.

 ED-5.14: Consider establishing a local development government corporation and an equity investment approach for land assembly within a designated target area.
 Under this model, landowners contribute their land (and improvements) as "shares" to the corporation and receive a portion of the distribution from cash flow generated by redevelopment.